vali-ray/infinite_games-1/docs/miner.md

 Use the following example command to run the miner:

-`pm2 start neurons/miner.py --interpreter /usr/bin/python3  --name miner -- --wallet.name miner --netuid 155 --wallet.hotkey default --subtensor.network test --logging.debug`
+`pm2 start neurons/miner.py --interpreter python3  --name miner -- --wallet.name miner --netuid 155 --wallet.hotkey default --subtensor.network test --logging.debug --logging.trace`

 #### Variables Explanation

 --wallet.name: Provide the name of your wallet.
 --wallet.hotkey: Enter your wallet's hotkey.
---netuid: Use 155 for testnet.
+--netuid: Use 155 for testnet/ 6 for mainnet.
 --subtensor.network: Specify the network you want to use (finney, test, local, etc).
 --logging.debug: Adjust the logging level according to your preference.
 --axon.port: Specify the port number you want to use.